Sugar-Free Coconut Macaroon Recipe

 - Line a baking sheet with parchment paper or use a silicone baking mat.

-- Use a small food processor or the bowl attachment for an immersion blender to chop the almonds, just until they are ground but still a little chunky.
+- Use a small food processor or the bowl attachment for an immersion blender to chop the almonds, just until they are starting to get ground but are still a little chunky.

 - Put the ground almonds, shredded coconut, sweetener, and salt into a medium-sized bowl and mix together with a spoon.